St Matthew's Church. Wood Lane, Chapel Allerton, Leeds, United Kingdom LS7 3QF

 IBY KNILL

-If you would like to order Iby's book ‘The Woman with Nine Lives’ or her first book, now in it's tenth reprint, 'The Woman Without a Number', please search for Iby's publisher's website.
+If you would like to order either book ‘The Woman with Nine Lives’ or 'The Woman Without a Number', by our much loved and dear departed friend, Iby Knill, please search for Iby's publisher's website.

 STRUGGLING WITH DEBT?